-Prior to a student beginning Level IIA fieldwork, the following must be met:
+Before beginning Level IIA fieldwork, the following must be met:

-- Successful completion of the LSUHSC-MOT program of study through the Spring II semester. - Student agreement and consent as evidenced by signing the Student ResponsibilityAgreement. - Passing score on the Personal Protective Equipment (PPE) competency assessment. - Completion of all requirements outlined in Appendix A and on pages 7 and 8 of this handbook.
+- Successful completion of the LSUHSC-MOT program of study through the Spring II semester. - Student agreement and consent as evidenced by signing the Student ResponsibilityAgreement. - Completion of all requirements outlined in Appendix A and on pages 7 and 8 of this handbook.

-Prior to a student beginning Level IIB fieldwork, the following must be met:
+Before beginning a Level IIB fieldwork, the following must be met:

-- Successful completion of the LSUHSC-MOT program of study through the Fall II semester (including Level I fieldworks), and successful completion of the Level IIA fieldwork. - All other prerequisites as stated under Level IIA fieldwork above.

-LSUHSC-MOT students will not be able to progress with fieldwork if there are outstanding unsuccessful or incomplete grades, or if there are blocks on a student's record.
+- Successful completion of the LSUHSC-MOT program of study through the Fall II semester (including Level I fieldworks). - All other prerequisites as stated under Level IIA fieldwork above.
+LSUHSC-MOT students will not be able to progress with fieldwork if there are outstanding unsuccessful or incomplete grades, or if there are blocks on a student's record unless extenuating circumstances occur and are agreed upon by the Academic Fieldwork Coordinator and Department Head.